 Receive personalised advice from me, Mike Senior, on all aspects of your work in progress, whether that’s feedback on a simple stereo audio mixdown file, or a more detailed critique of your production with reference to individual multitrack files.
-I normally provide feedback in writing (typically around 1500 words for a single mixdown file), but telephone/Skype/FaceTime consultation is also available if desired.
+I normally provide feedback in writing (typically around 1500 words for a single mixdown file), but telephone/Zoom/Skype consultation (in conjunction with 24-bit WAV audio streaming) is also available if desired.

 Delivering Files For Critique - Guidelines

 If you’re providing a simple mixdown, ideally it should be provided in WAV or AIFF format at a minimum resolution of 16-bit/44.1kHz.
 However, if this is impractical then I can also work from high-quality MP3/AAC files if necessary.
 If you have used any mastering-style processing on the file, it would be helpful if you provided an unmastered version of the mix too.